kimdoh/id_proto/week1/identityfile.md

 -----

 With the [IP address allocated](assignip.md), we'll now work with the file downloaded from AWS when we [setup our EC2 instance](server.md).
-This file contains your access credentials for accessing your AWS machine, but we have to prepare it first.
+This file contains your access credentials for getting into your AWS machine, but we have to prepare it first.
 Please make a duplicate of it before continuing, and place the file on your Desktop.

 In Terminal, move to your desktop.